How I Use AI

 - Editing for clarity & plain English: to spot clunky phrasing or repetition.

-What we don’t do
+What I don’t do

-- We don’t invent sources or quotes.
+- I don’t invent sources or quotes.

 Fact-checking & sources